thaychansy/classification_and_hypothesis_testing/README.md

 ## Objective

-As a data scientist at EdTech Co, your objectives are to:
+As a data scientist at an EdTech Co, your objectives are to:

 1. **Build a Predictive Model**: Identify which leads are more likely to convert into paid customers.
 2. **Analyze Conversion Factors**: Determine the factors influencing lead conversion to optimize marketing and sales efforts.